AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws_gwlb.rst

 3. Fortigate Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FortiGate firewall do not support AWS GWLB.
+FortiGate firewall do not support AWS GWLB in latest release, and it is in Roadmap for future release.

 Step 8b: Associate an Existing Firewall Instance